HenBarper/Breakfast_Break/README.md

 2. Open the project in your preferred game development environment.
 3. Build and run the game on your desired platform.

-   Or visit the itch.io page to download or play in browser!
-[LINK HERE]
+   Or visit the itch.io page to download or play in browser [here](https://breakfasthub.itch.io/breakfast-break)!

 ## Feedback and Contributions